 Waste water exits your septic tank and goes into the drain field, where it’s further treated by the soil.
 The partially treated water is discharged into the drain field every time new waste water enters the septic tank.
 If there’s a problem with drain field installation or it becomes overloaded with excessive liquid, flooding will occur.
-The sewage will flow to ground surface or cause backups in your plumbing fixtures, preventing the treatment of all waste water.
+The sewage will flow to ground surface or cause backups in your septic fixtures, preventing the treatment of all waste water.

 In many states, drain field installation requires a reserve field.
 This would be an area on your property with an additional drain field in case the main one fails.